 The table structure used by VxLAN GRO, which is in charge of processing VxLAN packets with an outer IPv4 header and inner TCP/IPv4 packet, is similar with that of TCP/IPv4 GRO.
+Differently, the header fields used to define a VxLAN flow include:

 31.4.
-TCP/IPv4 GRO 250
+TCP/IPv4 GRO 251